 Directions: Start in Northport.
 Go north on SR-25 for .7 miles.
 Cross the Columbia River.
 Turn left on Sheep Creek Road (gravel/dirt).
 Go 4.3 miles and turn right to site.
 Get directions.

 Directions: Start on SR-20 at Usk.
 Go east across the river for .9 miles.
 Turn right on Le Clerc Road.
 Go 3.2 miles.
 Turn left on a one-lane gravel road.
 Go .1 mile.
 Turn left and go .3 miles to site.
 Get directions.

 Dragoon Creek Campground boasts developed campsites with RV access.
 A small open field used for day use is adjacent to Dragoon Creek, which flows through the middle of the campground.
 Pets allowed on leash.
 Please dispose of pet waste appropriately.
 Campsites accommodate up to a 26-foot RV, though size may vary by site.
 Stays in Dragoon Creek Campground are limited to three days.
 Visit our Flickr page for photos.

 Directions: Start in Spokane at the junction of US Highway 2 and US Highway 395.
 Go north on US Highway 395 for 10.2 miles.
 Turn left on Dragoon Creek Road.
-Go .4 miles to campground entrance.
+Go .4 miles to the campground entrance.
 Get directions.